isabelhovdahl/academic-web-page/content/authors/admin/_index.md

     url: https://www.nhh.no/en/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include climate change, green innovation and energy.

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Green innovation
-  - Computational Linguistics
+  - Climate change impacts
-  - Information Retrieval
+  - Energy

 # Education to show in About widget
 education: